How to Use Patching to Fix Carpet Marks and Holes

 Step 4: Cut Away the Damaged Part

-Cut the section you’re looking to patch using a carpet knife or the patch kit.
-Take measurements of the hole, then carve out a replacement patch from the donor carpet.
+Cut out the damaged section using a carpet knife or the patch kit.

 Step 6: Determine in Which Direction the Nap Lies